Haddox/prot_stab_analysis_pipeline/README.md

 ### `protease_sequencing_model.py` and `utility.py`
 These are both scripts from Rocklin et al. that are imported in `fit_all_ec50_data.py` as modules for computing EC50 values.

+### `sequence_protease_susceptibility.py`
+A script from Rocklin et al. that is imported as a module and has functionalities that are used to compute stability scores from EC50 values.

+### `unfolded_state_model_params`
+A file with values used to parameterize the unfolded-state model from Rocklin et al.

 ## To do